 To be eligible for this award, the author and any coauthors must be ASSP members at the time of publication.
-The top 10% (based on evaluation point totals) of eligible articles published during the calendar year are returned to the ERB for rank ordering.
-Editorial staff compiles the rankings, identifies the top three articles and communicates that information to the Council on Professional Development the ERB and other constituent groups.
+The top 10% of eligible articles (based on evaluation point totals) published during the calendar year are returned to the ERB for rank ordering.
+Editorial staff then compiles the rankings to identify the top three articles and shares that information with the ERB, the Council on Professional Development and other constituent groups.

-The ERB may also award a Student Paper Award in partnership with the ASSP Foundation.
-The author of the top-rated article receives registration to the PDC and a travel stipend for the conference.
+The ERB may also award a Student Paper Award.
+The author of the top-rated student article receives registration to the virtual component of a future ASSP conference.
 Eligibility criteria are as follows:

 - Students must be members of ASSP.

 - Submissions must address a topic in the occupational safety and health, industrial hygiene, environmental or related field.

 - Submissions must be written by a student or students currently enrolled at the junior/senior level in an undergraduate degree program.

 - The student(s) should have less than three years’ practical experience working in a field related to occupational safety, health, industrial hygiene and/or environmental or other related endeavor.

 The ERB reserves the right to not present the award.

 Approved By | Date: Board of Directors | 08/2022